lindacom/C.NET/README.md

-.NET consists of CLR (common language runtime) and class library.
 You can use an IDE such as visual studio community (Install visual studio community from visualstudio.com and create a .NET project) or visual studio code.

 Create a .NET project in Visual Studio Code
 ============================================